alecdotninja/paranoid/README.md

 ## Limitations

-  * Only a single uid and gid are mapped into the container's user namespace, so you can only login as root.
-This can cause a few strange issues, but things mostly work.
   * The networking is not currently isolated.

 ## Todos

-  * Map a range of uid's and gid's into the user namespace so that tools actually work correctly. **not possible?** **maybe some ptrace hackary?**
   * Isolate the networking (translate raw packet data from TUN fd into sockets in userspace). **started (see tun2socks)**
   * Cgroups and resource limits
   * Rewrite in Rust